snakamura/log/drafts/tuple_map4.md

 This works, but it's not ideal because we need to pass a function that can handle both `Object` and `Object'` even when you know that a list only contains `Object` or `Object'`.

-You can avoid this by passing a list of functions instead of passing a polymorphic function to `map` just like we did with TypeScript in [the first post of this series](./tuple_map1.html).
+It's an idea to avoid this by passing a list of functions instead of passing a polymorphic function to `map` just like we did with TypeScript in [the first post of this series](./tuple_map1.html).

 ```
 type Arrows :: [Type] -> [Type] -> [Type]